Aberdeen Regional Airport: Facilities and aircraft

 Aberdeen Regional Airport covers an area of 1,284 acre at an elevation of 1,302 feet (397 m) above mean sea level.
 It has two runways: 13/31 is 6,901 by 100 feet (2,103 x 30 m) with a concrete surface; 17/35 is 5,500 by 100 feet (1,676 x 30 m) with an asphalt surface.
+The airport is able to handle aircraft as big as a Boeing 737-900 or Airbus A321.

-For the 12-month period ending December 31, 2017, the airport had 40,152 aircraft operations, an average of 110 per day: 83% general aviation, 4% scheduled commercial, 13% air taxi and <1% military.
-At that time there were 55 aircraft based at this airport: 34 single-engine, 15 multi-engine, 5 jet and 1 helicopter.
+For the 12-month period ending December 31, 2022, the airport had 39,746 aircraft operations, an average of 109 per day: 83% general aviation, 4% scheduled commercial, 13% air taxi and <1% military.
+At that time there were 66 aircraft based at this airport: 42 single-engine, 16 multi-engine, 7 jet and 1 helicopter.

-The passenger terminal is one of four terminals in South Dakota that boasts a moving jet bridge, the other three being Sioux Falls Regional Airport, Rapid City Regional Airport, and Pierre Regional Airport.
-However, Watertown Regional Airport opened its new treminal in August of 2022 and has a new jet bridge which is expected to be placed in service in September, 2022.
-The loading bridge allows passengers to board the aircraft from directly inside the terminal and right onto the aircraft without having to walk outside.
-As of September 2022, Delta Connection is the only commercial airline currently operating out of Aberdeen Regional Airport, providing jet only service on daily flights to Minneapolis/St. Paul.
+Delta Connection is the only commercial airline currently serving Aberdeen Regional Airport, providing daily flights to Minneapolis/St. Paul operated by SkyWest Airlines.

 History

+Aberdeen Regional Airport was founded as Aberdeen Municipal Airport in 1921, north of Aberdeen, SD.
+It included two 2,500 foot runways as well as ground services.
+Additionally, Security Skycraft Corporation began regularly scheduled service from Aberdeen Municipal Airport at a cost of 50¢ per mile.
 In 1923, Aberdeen hosted the first fly-in event in South Dakota.
+In 1930, funds were allocated for the purchase of 160 acres of land for the airport, in a different location.
+Gravel runways and a steel hangar were also added.

 During World War II, the airfield was used by the United States Army Air Forces as a contract glider training airfield owned by Anderson & Brennan Flying Service, beginning on 25 May 1942.
 The mission of the school was to train glider pilot students in proficiency in operation of gliders in various types of towed and soaring flight, both day and night, and in servicing of gliders in the field.
 They primarily used C-47 Skytrains and Waco CG-4 Gliders.

-From 1950s to 2002 the military pulled out and airline service was boosted at the airport.
-Airlines such as Northwest, United Express(operated by Great Lakes Airlines), and Republic Airlines were now operated at a small terminal (now a Ground Crew shed) in the middle of the airport.
-The terminal had a ramp gate meaning passengers would walk up to the plane.
-In, 2002 United pulled out of Aberdeen, after terminating Great Lakes contract, and Northwest continued to operate now with Saab 340 aircraft until 2011 and replaced by Bombardier CRJ200 under Delta Connection.

-In, 2006 a new terminal was built south of the airport.
-It was much larger, and was equipped with two gates.
-One had a jetway and the other would be an on-ramp if the jetway had maintenance issues.
-Delta would eventually replace Northwest after merging with the airline, and Delta Connection would continue flying to Minneapolis.